In Depth Baby Product Reviews Led by a Pediatrician

 The Grow with You is one of the heaviest options in the group.
 So, if you need to carry this option or frequently engage in carpooling or camps where a booster is required, this is not a good contender at 26.4 lbs.

 It is also unbelievably wide at over 21 inches, making it wider than even convertible seats.
-This will make it challenging to get multiple seats across one row or to have multiple passengers and a booster in one row.
+This will make it challenging to secure multiple seats across a single row or to accommodate multiple passengers and a booster in the same row.

 britax grow with you clicktight - the britax has good padding in the adjustable headrest to provide...